MarounGrey-Notes/Tech-Interview-Preparation/README.md

-# Answers to common interview questions
+# Answers to common behavioral interview questions

 ### Why do you want to leave your current position?
 Although I've appreciated the valuable learning experience that my current company has provided me, I'm eager to take on new challenges as I pursue my goal of becoming a versatile developer with proficiency across various technologies.
 Given your company's reputation and industry standing, I believe that this role presents an excellent opportunity to continue my career growth and further advance towards that objective.